janklab/SLF4M/README.md

 [![View SLF4M on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://www.mathworks.com/matlabcentral/fileexchange/85740-slf4m)

-SLF4M is a simple but flexible logging framework for Matlab, built on top of [SLF4J](https://www.slf4j.org/) and [Apache Log4j](https://logging.apache.org/log4j/2.0/).
+SLF4M is a simple but flexible logging framework for Matlab, built on top of [SLF4J](https://www.slf4j.org/) and [Apache Log4j](https://logging.apache.org/log4j/1.2/).
 You can use it to do runtime-configurable logging from your Matlab scripts and programs.
 This can be more informative and more manageable than commenting in and out `fprintf()` statements.

+WARNING: SLF4M does not work with Matlab R2021b or later!
+A change in R2021b's bundled Java libraries broke SLF4M.
+Please see the "Requirements" section below.

 SLF4M provides:

-* Logging functions (a Matlab layer of bindings for SLF4J)
+* Logging functions (a Matlab layer of bindings for SLF4J).
 * A "Dispstr" API for customizing object display.
-* A Log4j configuration GUI
+* A Log4j configuration GUI.

 The API is simple enough that you can get up and running with it quickly, or even use it casually in scripts, but it’s flexible and powerful enough to be useful for larger systems.